zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 You can obviously pay cash to build your new in-law suite.
 However, there are some great low-interest construction and home improvement loans to finance your project.
 Most architects and general contractors typically don't have the resources to assist with financing.
 In other cases, well-established design-build remodeling firms can help with the entire package.
 You can also check with your personal financial institution or credit union.

 As a homeowner, [you're probably familiar with interest rates](https://www.bankrate.com/rates/interest-rates/federal-funds-rate.aspx).
 A home equity loan is a popular choice among San Diegans looking to build an ADU on their property.
 There are numerous financial institutions (major banks, online lenders, and credit unions) that offer a variety of rates and options for financing your granny flat.
 Many banks also offer personal loans, and savvy homeowners can consolidate and refinance these personal loans into one mortgage with a good interest rate when the accessory dwelling unit is complete.

+[CalHFA](https://www.calhfa.ca.gov/adu/) is offering a grant of up to $40,000 to cover soft costs which includes architectural, engineering, permit fees, surveying, utilities and pre-construction, closing costs.
+This is a great program especially for a from the ground up ADU or JADU.

 Furthermore, If you are 62 years of age or older, you are eligible to take out a reverse mortgage against your home equity.
 It is widely recommended that you thoroughly research this option before you decide on getting a [reverse mortgage to finance your ADU](https://www.consumer.ftc.gov/articles/0192-reverse-mortgages).